bricklen/trufflehunter/README.md

     hostname -I
     /sbin/ip a

-If you are serving Trufflehunter internally only, then it probably makes sense to use only the internal IP.
-If you are exposing it to users outside of your network, then you will probably need to use the external IP (and add firewall rules and lock down the trufflehunter directory!)
+If you are serving Trufflehunter internally only, then it makes sense to use the internal IP.
+If you are exposing it to users outside of your network, then you will need to use the external IP (and add firewall rules and lock down the trufflehunter directory!)

 Start the node server to listen for connections: